petros-d/docs/cloud/cli-reference/astrocloud-completion.md

 ## Example

-To generate a shell completion script for zsh, you can run:
+To generate a shell completion script for zsh, for example, you can run:

 ```sh
 $ astrocloud completion zsh > /usr/local/share/zsh/site-functions/_astrocloud
 # Completion script saved in your local directory
 ```

-To enable autocompletion, ensure that the following lines are present in your `~/.zshrc` file:
+Then, to enable autocompletion, ensure that the following lines are present in your `~/.zshrc` file:

 ```sh
 autoload -U compinit